PatrickGhadban/Parking-Lot---System-Design/README.md

 1. Handling Ambuguity:
     * Recognize details / Ask clarfying questions
-        * I.E. Is this a system design question?
+        * I.E. Is this a system or algorithmic sdesign question?
 Do you want to see a class hierarchy?
 2. Systematic Approach:
     * Clarify details / assumptions (Some details may be purposely left out.
 It's your job to ask)
     * Mindset: Make $ for the client while producing a design product that works best for them and there particular needs.